ashikd/hex-color-input/README.md

 2) 'show-color-picker' branch does the optional requirement:

+      - `git checkout show-color-picker && npm start` will run this functionality.

-      - onclick of the hexcode link opens the default color picker of the browser
+      - onclick of the hexcode link opens the default color picker of the browser.

-      - on changing values of the hex code from the color picker updates the selected input value
+      - on changing values of the hex code from the color picker updates the selected input value.